raheemadamboev/raheemadamboev/README.md

 ## About me

 - 💻 Currently working on very cool projects.
-- ✌🏻 Looking forward to collaborating with other Android developers.
+- ✌🏻 Looking forward to collaborating with other developers.
-- 📫 I'm available to answer your Android related questions on any platform.
+- 📫 I'm available to answer your programming related questions on any platform.

 ## Connect me